shree180103/Pixel_Gan/README.md

 <img width="779" height="153" alt="image" src="https://github.com/user-attachments/assets/e8405860-b632-4807-b777-5ffc551ed489" />

-We use this Lagrangian to force the effect of the L1 norm without overpowering the GAN loss.
+We use this Lagrangian to force the effect of the L1 norm without overpowering the conditional GAN loss.

 # Results